-One of the smallest rabbit breeds in the world, the Netherland Dwarf matures to a weight of between 1 pound to 2½ pounds.
-These compact, little rabbits have a short neck with heads as big as their bodies, big eyes, and tiny upright ears.
+One of the smallest rabbit breeds in the world, the Netherland Dwarf matures to a weight of between 1 pound to 2 ½ pounds.
+These compact little rabbits have a short neck with heads as big as their bodies, big eyes, and tiny upright ears.
 They have a thick, glossy, short coat that comes in a variety of colors.
-The Netherland Dwarf has become one of the most popular rabbit breeds in the world and is recognized by ARBA as a show rabbit.
-Although they are sweet natured, the Netherland Dwarf is not well-suited for young children.
+The Netherland Dwarf has become one of the most popular rabbit breeds in the world and is recognized by the ARBA as a show rabbit.
+Although they are sweet-natured, the Netherland Dwarf is not well-suited for young children.
 They have a skittish, shy temperament and tend to nip.

 Despite its name, the Polish rabbit breed traces its origins to Britain and not to Poland.
-This small rabbit breed, weighing between 2.5-3.5 pounds, has a round body covered in short, soft, flyback fur, large eyes, and small, upright ears.
-Popular as a show rabbit, the Polish rabbit breed is recognized by ARBA in six color varieties.
-Polish rabbits make wonderful pets that love to be picked up and remain affectionate throughout their five to six-year lifespan.
-This calm and friendly rabbit breed can live longer, eight to 10 years, if they’re spayed or neutered.
+This small rabbit breed, weighing between 2.5 and 3.5 pounds, has a round body covered in short, soft, flyback fur, large eyes, and small, upright ears.
+Popular as a show rabbit, the Polish rabbit breed is recognized by the ARBA in six color varieties.
+Polish rabbits make wonderful pets that love to be picked up and remain affectionate throughout their 5 to 6-year lifespan.
+This calm and friendly rabbit breed can live longer, 8 to 10 years, if they’re spayed or neutered.

 5. Dwarf Hotot